mighdoll/wgsl-linker/packages/mini-parse/doc/TaggedParserCombinators.md

 Then we can collect the results by name, rather than by index.

-While we're arranging for tagging, we'll have have the tagged values accumulate into an array so we can collect multiple matches. e.g. maybe there are multiple annotations in this case.
+While we're arranging for tagging, we'll have the tagged values accumulate into an array so we can collect multiple matches. e.g. maybe there are multiple annotations in this case.

-To make it more useful we'll have the tagged values propogate up the and parse tree for easy collection.
+To make it more useful we'll have the tagged values propagate up the and parse tree for easy collection.

 In this case, the potentially multiple annotations are collected into an array in the annotation parser under the tag "annotated".
-The annotated tag results also propogate to the parent fnDecl parser too.
+The annotated tag results also propagate to the parent fnDecl parser too.

 ```
     const [fnName] = result.tags.fnName;